mojolicious/mojo.js/README.md

   * An amazing **real-time web framework**, allowing you to easily grow single file prototypes into well-structured MVC web applications.
-    * Everything you need to build cloud-native web applications for state of the art container environments.
+    * Everything you need to build cloud-native microservices for state of the art container environments.
     * Powerful out of the box with RESTful routes, WebSockets, HTTP/HTTPS client, plugins, commands, templates, content negotiation, cookies, session management, multipart forms, form and JSON validation, testing framework, HTML/XML parser, static file server, first class Unicode support and much more for you to discover.